Shipping is taking 3-12 working days due to delays

 As with all skincare, prevention is better than cure.
 The earlier you start to really look after your skin, the less you’ll need to remedy concerns such as sagging from loss of collagen, or uneven pigmentation from the sun, as you travel down the path of life.
 But that doesn’t mean that it’s ever too late to start.
 Other than in your 30s, the second best time to introduce these two key ingredients is now.

+The timing and order of your skincare products is really important.
 As one of its key talents is protecting your complexion from free radicals, vitamin C is best used during the day when you’re out and about.
 It essentially sacrifices itself, helping to take the brunt of damage instead of your skin.
 If dullness or uneven pigmentation are among your most pressing skin gripes, vitamin C can additionally be used at night, but only using it in this way will mean you don’t reap all of the benefits.

 Retinal, on the other hand, should only ever be used in the evening.
 It can break down in sunlight, increasing the risk of irritation.
 Also, as one of its functions is to speed up cell turnover, bringing younger, fresher skin to the surface, there is an increased risk of sun damage.
 Sticking to night-time use, and following with an SPF the following day, will negate any concerns here.